Southwest Clean Water Plant

-The Southwest Wastewater Treatment Plant (SWTP) is located at the confluence of Wilson's Creek and South Creek.
+The Southwest Clean Water Plant (SWCWP) is one of two wastewater treatment facilities for the City of Springfield.
+The SWCWP is located at the confluence of Wilson's Creek and South Creek.
 The plant began operation in 1959 with a flow capacity of 12 million gallons per day.
 The plant has since undergone two major upgrades.
-An expansion and major upgrade was completed in 1978 that increased the SWTP capacity to 30 million gallons per day.
+An expansion and major upgrade was completed in 1978 that increased the SWCWP capacity to 30 million gallons per day.
 Higher levels of treatment were also achieved at this time.
 Further expansion and major improvements were completed in 1993 with the addition of a second treatment train, Plant#2.
 Other major construction phases involved the further enhancement of the 1993 expansion to include biological removal of phosphorus followed by the addition of chemical phosphorus removal for the 1978 expansion.
 New biosolids handling improvements were instituted along with the construction of a 1.2 million gallon biosolids storage tank.
 Other construction included the addition of biological nitrogen removal, two 165' diameter primary clarifiers, a new pumping station, and biofilter odor control.

-The Southwest Treatment Plant is an award winning facility.
+The Southwest Clean Water Plant is an award winning facility.
 The Plant was honored with the Missouri Water Environmental Association/American Water Works Association (MWEA/AWWA) Plant of the Year in 2011.
 After receiving five National Association of Clean Water Agencies (NACWA) Gold Awards in a row the Plant received the NACWA Platinum award in 2010.
 This award is received by treatment plants which have gone five years without a National Pollutant Discharge Elimination System (NPDES) violation.
 The Platinum Award is only received by a few NPDES permitted facilities throughout the country.
-The SW Treatment Plant will maintain the Platinum status for 2012 having had no NPDES violations for the year.
+In 2013 the SW Clean Water Plant will maintain its 4th year of Platinum status having had no NPDES violations for the 8th year in a row.